cloud-ark/caastle/README.rst

 Key elements of CloudARK:

-- *Intelligent abstractions*:
+- **Intelligent abstractions**:

-  **Environment** is the top level abstraction.
+  *Environment* is the top level abstraction.
 It defines container orchestration engine cluster and managed cloud services for the application.
-  **Application** is composed of one or more application container/s and is deployed in the environment.
+  *Application* is composed of one or more application container/s and is deployed in the environment.
   You get a shell customized for the environment with ability to directly use cloud-native CLIs against the platform elements created in that environment.

-- *Declarative platform definition*:
+- **Declarative platform definition**:

-  **environment yaml** file is used to define managed cloud resources within an environment; **app yaml** is used to define application container (for single container applications);
+  *environment yaml* file is used to define managed cloud resources within an environment; *application yaml* is used to define application container (for single container applications);
-  **pod/deployment yaml or ecs's task yaml** is supported for multi-container applications.
+  *pod/deployment yaml or ecs's task yaml* is supported for multi-container applications.
   No need for platform inputs using command line parameters.

+- **Platform element association**:

+  Integrated creation and binding of cloud resources with application containers provides view of the entire application run-time environment with appropriate platform elements associations.

-- *Environment change history*:
+- **Environment change history**:

   History of operations that change the state of an environment is maintained for traceability and repeatability.

-- *Platform element association*:

-  Integrated creation and binding of cloud resources with application containers provides view of the entire application run-time environment with appropriate platform elements associations.

-- *Non-hosted implementation*:
+- **Non-hosted implementation**:

   CloudARK is a non-hosted implementation.
 There is no centralized server like PaaS implementations.
-CloudARK can be installed anywhere along with Docker.
+CloudARK can be installed anywhere alongside Docker.
   This architecture enables effective local development with Docker environments setup on the individual workstations or laptops.
   The non-hosted nature also simplifies integration of CloudARK with any DevOps workflow.